 As every lab is unique, identifying the best approach for you requires getting in touch with what your employees are really motivated by.
 As elevating job satisfaction likely results in increased efficiency, maintaining a productive laboratory may be easier than you think.

 Reframe what is possible

 How will the role of the laboratory change in the next few years?
-With widespread industry changes already underway, learn how labs can overcome the considerable challenges and embrace the exciting opportunities.
+With widespread changes in healthcare already underway, learn how labs can overcome the considerable challenges and embrace the exciting opportunities.

 - Harvard Business Review.
 9 Out of 10 People Are Willing to Earn Less Money to Do More-Meaningful Work. https://hbr.org/2018/11/9-out-of-10-people-are-willing-to-earn-less-money-to-do-more-meaningful-work.
 Accessed November 14, 2019.

 - McKesson.
 Microbiology & Staffing Issues in the Community Hospital. https://mms.mckesson.com/content/clinical-resources/laboratory-resources/microbiology-laboratory-resources/microbiology-staffing-issues/.
 Accessed November 14, 2019.